Pudge601/batch/README.md

+# jsbatch

-# Batch Iterator for NodeJS and Browser JavaScript
+## Batch Iterator for NodeJS and Browser

 A module for providing asynchronous batch iteration of arrays, using promises for callbacks.